‘Not that far apart on trade deal’: Trump’s India envoy nominee Sergio Gor on India US trade talks - BusinessToday

 Nomination significance

 Gor currently serves as director of the White House Presidential Personnel Office and was also named Special Envoy for South and Central Asian Affairs on August 22.
 A close aide to Trump with strong conservative credentials, his nomination is being closely watched in Washington and New Delhi.
 If confirmed, Gor would be among the youngest US ambassadors to India.
-The role carries added weight as the envoy’s post in New Delhi has been vacant since January 2025.